Zafiirah13/zafiirah-hosenie/aboutme.md

 ### My Background

 <p align="justify">
 Born in Mauritius, a tropical and paradise Island, I did my undergraduate studies in Physics at the University of Mauritius.
-Afterwards, I have been awarded two the prestigious awards: the Square Kilometre Array (SKA) and North-West University Master bursaries, where I embarked on an MSc in Astrophysics and Space Science at the University of Cape Town and North-West University.
+Afterwards, I have been awarded two prestigious awards: the Square Kilometre Array (SKA) and North-West University Master bursaries, where I embarked on an MSc in Astrophysics and Space Science at the University of Cape Town and North-West University.
 </p>

 ### Experience